Professor Lyrical

+Professor Lyrical is a Hip hop artist from Lowell, Massachusetts.
+He is also a university professor who was employed full-time for several years at Northeastern University in Boston, Massachusetts, as an Assistant Teaching Professor (Mathematics).
+He attended Lowell and Chelmsford Public Schools, graduating from Chelmsford High School, before attending college at the University of Massachusetts at Lowell.
+Pro, then known as "Lord Plourde," would later teach at Lowell High School at the start of his career as an educator.
+After moving to Cambridge, MA, he would finish his masters degree requirements by taking his last three math courses at Harvard University, which he would later transfer back to UML for his MS in mathematics.

-Professor Lyrical is a Hip hop artist from Lowell, Massachusetts, who was also a university professor in Boston.
-He is now an associate professor at the University of the District of Columbia where he also serves as a Director of Faculty Development (for UDCCC) and lives in the DC area.
-He appeared on Washington, DC, News4 at 5 (NBC) on April 22, 2019 in an interview that documented how he used music and Hip Hop to reach students more effectively in the math courses he teaches.
+Lyrical has been covered extensively by local and national media for his music and math ability, as well as his unique "side-hustle" as an actual professor reflected in his moniker.
+He is now an associate professor of mathematics at the University of the District of Columbia where he also serves as a Director of Faculty Development (for UDCCC) and lives in the DC area.
+He appeared on Washington, DC, News4 at 5 (NBC) on April 22, 2019, in an interview that documented how he used music and Hip Hop to reach students more effectively in the math courses he teaches.
 In September 2017, he won the "Pitch and Flow" rap battle at the Kennedy Center, hosted by MC Lyte and DJ Dee Nice, where dope rappers were paired with socially conscious entrepreneurs pitching their company stories through the rap performances.
 He is known as a "clean and conscious rapper," however some of his earlier songs contained occasional profanity and touched on violent issues, which he is now known to speak out against, with the occasional exception of when competing in battle rap.
 He raps as "Pro" in the rap duo "ProQuo" with Jay "Quokane" Cruz and the duo also host a live-stream program called "The ProQuo Show" primarily through their social media sites.
 Their debut album, "Instant Brotherhood" was released in the summer of 2020 via Dime/Freedom Corner Brand/Sony Orchard.
 Professor Lyrical's 2005 album iNFiNiTi won for album of the year in the 2006 M.I.C.
 Hip Hop awards in Boston.